 Sathya Sai Baba (died 2011)

-“According to Kevin Shepherd, the former national leader of the Sathya Sai movement in Norway, Robert Priddy, expressed the opinion that Sathya Sai Baba was an accomplice to the 1993 murders, among others based on information given to him by his friend V. K. Narasimhan.”
+According to Kevin Shepherd, the former national leader of the Sathya Sai movement in Norway, Robert Priddy, expressed the opinion that Sathya Sai Baba was an accomplice to the 1993 murders, among others based on information given to him by his friend V. K. Narasimhan.

 During his visits to the guru’s ashram since 1984, Priddy had encountered suspicious details, though he had explained these away according to the method of exegesis favoured within the sect.
 The crunch came in 1996, when his respected friend V. K. Narasimhan told him in secret some key facts about the notorious murders at the ashram in 1993.
 The shock caused Priddy to investigate further, a move which led to his increasing disillusionment.
-The evidence finally convinced him that Sathya Sai was an accomplice to murder.”
+The evidence finally convinced him that Sathya Sai was an accomplice to murder.
 (Investigating the Sai Baba Movement, p.
-293).
-See also 23.9 below.
+293)